 Some payments are exempt from FUTA tax because the payments aren't included in the definition of wages or the services aren't included in the definition of employment.
-Payments exempt from FUTA tax may include:
+Payments exempt from FUTA tax may include the following.

-- Fringe benefits, such as: - -The value of certain meals and lodging. - -Contributions to accident or health plans for employees, including certain employer payments to a Health Savings Account or an Archer MSA. - -Employer reimbursements (including payments to a third party) for qualified moving expenses, to the extent that these expenses would otherwise be deductible by the employee. - -Payments for benefits excluded under section 125 (cafeteria) plans.
+• Fringe benefits, such as the following.

+The value of certain meals and lodging.
+Contributions to accident or health plans for employees, including certain employer payments to a health savings account or an Archer MSA.

+-Payments for benefits excluded under section 125 (cafeteria) plans.
-• Group term life insurance.

-For information about group term life insurance and other payments for fringe benefits that may be exempt from FUTA tax, see Pub.
+• Group-term life insurance.
+For information about group-term life insurance and other payments for fringe benefits that may be exempt from FUTA tax, see Pub.
 15-B.

-- Retirement/Pension, such as employer contributions to a qualified plan, including a SIMPLE retirement account (other than elective salary reduction contributions) and a 401(k) plan. - Dependent care, such as payments (up to \$5,000 per employee, \$2,500 if married filing separately) for a qualifying person's care that allows your employees to work and that would be excludable by the employee under section 129. - Other payments, such as: - -All non-cash payments and certain cash payments for agricultural labor, and all payments to "H-2A" visa workers.
+• Retirement/Pension, such as employer contributions to a qualified plan, including a SIMPLE retirement account (other than elective salary reduction contributions) and a 401(k) plan.

+• Dependent care, such as payments (up to \$5,000 per employee, \$2,500 if married filing separately) for a qualifying person's care that allows your employees to work and that would be excludable by the employee under section 129.

+• Other payments, such as the following.

+-All non-cash payments and certain cash payments for agricultural labor, and all payments to "H-2A" visa workers.
 See For Agricultural Employers, earlier, or see Pub.
+51.

-51. - -Payments made under a workers' compensation law because of a work-related injury or sickness.
+-Payments made under a workers' compensation law because of a work-related injury or sickness.
 See section 6 of Pub.
+15-A.

-15-A. - -Payments for domestic services if you didn't pay cash wages of \$1,000 or more (for all domestic employees) in any calendar quarter in 2014 or 2015, or if you file Schedule H (Form 1040).
+-Payments for domestic services if you didn't pay cash wages of \$1,000 or more (for all domestic employees) in any calendar quarter in 2019 or 2020, or if you file Schedule H (Form 1040).
 See For Employers of Household Employees, earlier, or Pub.
+926.

-926. - -Payments for services provided to you by your parent, spouse, or child under the age of 21.
+-Payments for services provided to you by your parent, spouse, or child under the age of 21.
 See section 3 of Pub.
+15.

-15. - -Payments for certain fishing activities.
+-Payments for certain fishing activities.
 See Pub.
-334,Tax Guide for Small Business. - -Payments to certain statutory employees.
+334, Tax Guide for Small Business.

+-Payments to certain statutory employees.
 See section 1 of Pub.
+15-A.

-15-A. - -Payments to nonemployees who are treated as your employees by the state unemployment tax agency.
+-Payments to nonemployees who are treated as your employees by the state unemployment tax agency.